g-s-c-code/single-files/README.md

 # Tic-Tac-Toe

-A sleek and modern take on the classic game of Tic Tac Toe.
+A sleek and modern take on the classic game of Tic-Tac-Toe.
 Built using Bootstrap for responsive design and vanilla JavaScript for game logic.

 ## Features:
 - **Single-File Design**: No setup required!
 Simply open the HTML file in a browser and start playing.